A modernised EU long-term budget, powered by NextGenerationEU

 To raise the necessary funds for NextGenerationEU, the Commission will borrow on the capital markets on behalf of the EU, for up to around €800 billion in current prices.

 To preserve its high credit rating and obtain favourable market conditions for borrowing, the Commission will use the headroom of the EU budget.
 The headroom is the difference between the maximum amount of funds that the EU can request from Member States to cover its financial obligations (own resources ceilings) and the maximum amount of funds that can be spent in a given period (long-term budget payment ceilings).
 The headroom will serve as a guarantee that the EU will be able to make repayments under any circumstances.

 The timing, volume and maturity of the bonds issued will depend on the needs of the EU and its Member States.
-The funds raised will be repaid from future EU budgets or by the Member states concerned, starting after 2027 and by 2058 at the latest.
+The funds raised will be repaid from future EU budgets or by the Member states concerned, by 2058 at the latest.

 New sources of revenue to ease the burden on Member States

 To help repay the borrowing, new own resources will be introduced to complement Member States' contributions to the EU budget.

 These would better align the sources of revenue to the EU budget with the EU priorities and objectives.
 They include tackling climate change and ensuring fair taxation in an increasingly digital economy.

 The first new own resource, already as of 1 January 2021, will be a new contribution based on non-recycled plastic packaging waste.
 Further new sources of revenue could include a new own resource based on a carbon border adjustment mechanism, a digital levy, and the EU Emission Trading System.

 The Commission also committed to propose other new own resources, based on the Financial Transaction Tax and a financial contribution linked to the corporate sector or a new common corporate tax base, by June 2024.